 Meet our Museum robots

-Kasparov and Chesster are two of the National Museum’s newest employees.
+Kasparov and Chesster are the National Museum's resident robots.
 Their job is to give people from around the world access to laser-guided virtual tours of our Museum.

 Robot tours allow you to control your view of our galleries via the panoramic camera on each robot, and to talk with a tour guide.